BranchTaken/Hemlock/doc/tools/hocc.md

 - The algorithm used to generate the state machine is specified in the `States` section header, `IELR(1)` in this case.
 - The n states are indexed [0..n-1], [0..14-1] in this case.
 - Isocore indexing is also reported for all algorithms that can generate non-singleton isocore sets, i.e. all algorithms besides LALR(1).
 For a more complex grammar, the IELR(1) algorithm might generate indexes like the following:
     ```
     State 235 [234.0]
     State 297 [234.1]
     ```
   These states are isocoric because they both have isocore index 234.
-Furthermore, IELR(1) generates LALR(1) states as preliminary metadata, and `hocc` assures that IELR(1) isocore indexes match LALR(1) state indexes.
+Furthermore, IELR(1) generates LALR(1) states as preliminary metadata, and Hocc assures that IELR(1) isocore indexes match LALR(1) state indexes.
 - Each state comprises the following subsections (empty subsections omitted in output):
   + `Kernel`: Kernel LR(1) items